|

 Even while organizations increasingly devote significant

-it is important that these are built in alignment
+important that these are built in alignment with the overall

 in developing economies.

-too hard to see.
-High levels of opportunity losses,
+to see.
+High levels of opportunity losses, misplaced and

 have a decentralized set-up, even if better technological

-Technology for the sake of technology and not driven
+for the sake of technology and not driven by business

-by business needs only results in opportunity losses
+needs only results in opportunity losses and unnecessary

-driver, the need to align the IT strategy with business
+to align the IT strategy with business strategy has become

-This is reflected in the strategic planning, organizational
+practices.
+This is reflected in the strategic planning,

-in operations, aligning it with business also enables
+aligning it with business also enables this adaptation

 A growing number of leading organizations are consciously